Rod Baker

-Rod Baker (born March 18, 1952) is an American professional basketball coach who most recently served as a scout for the Philadelphia 76ers of the NBA.
+Rod Baker (born March 18, 1952) is an American professional basketball coach who last served as an assistant coach for the NBA G League Ignite of the NBA G League.

 College career

 Baker played basketball at the College of the Holy Cross in Worcester, Massachusetts from 1970 to 1974.
 While playing, he earned a Bachelor of Arts Degree in English and was an Education Minor.